 Still not happy

 If I had an hour I thought I should get a move on so I had a few attempts at positioning the letters at various points around the pinnacle but nothing made me happy.
 I ventured over to a promontory to the north of the rocks.
 That was better.
 This was when I saw other people for the first time.
 Two women were heading past me on the path below that takes you round the end of the cliff and eventually above the Old Man to get a spectacular view across to Raasay and beyond.
 They were so small in the landscape I could barely see them but the Senior Assistant galloped off to say hello.
 I stood on my promontory bellowing after her.
 It made a terrific echo around the cliffs.
-Birds took to the air and for once the Senior Assistant listened and came back.
+Birds took to the air in alarm and for once the Senior Assistant listened and came back.
 The power of acoustics!

 This is the one.